swcarpentry-ja/carpentries-coc/topic_folders/instructor_training/email_templates_admin.md

 and check out our training calendar here:  https://carpentries.github.io/instructor-training/training_calendar/

 If you're interested in joining one of these events, please email me back to let me know.
 Note that each event closes one month before the event.
 If you'd prefer to wait until [ next_time_frame ] for this training, I'll have a [ next_time_frame ] calendar ready in [ month ].
-In any case, you'll have [ number ]  slots available, and ideally they must all attend the same event together -- we want to build a cohort at your site.
+In any case, you'll have [ number ]  slots available, and ideally they should all attend the same event together -- we want to build a cohort at your site.
 If this proves to be prohibitive please let me know so we can discuss other options.

 I'm excited to see you build a team of Carpentries instructors at [ site_name ] which will put you on track to running Carpentries workshops with onsite instructors.
 Let me know if you have questions about how all this works.
 I'd be happy to answer any questions by email or set some time to talk by phone.
 Thanks -  I'm looking forward to get your team on board!